| « IN THE PRESENCE OF GREATNESS | SALAD SELLS? » |

 Puerto Rico is hot.
 No seriously.
 Like the sun is blazing.

-While here, I also get a great opportunity to meet, and learn from, some GREAT industry leaders; The owners of the Turner Fisheries (The Turners--NOT named Ike and Tina), The Aquitane Group, Legendary Group, The Briar Restaurant Group, Manny Costa from Costa Fruit and Produce (Who, apparently wears pajamas) and so many others!
+While here, I also get a great opportunity to meet, and learn from, some GREAT industry leaders; The owners of the Turner Fisheries (The Turners–NOT related to Ike and Tina), The Aquitane Group, Legendary Group, The Briar Restaurant Group, Manny Costa from Costa Fruit and Produce and so many others!

-Aside from the pajamas thing, I learned from Jim Turner that Oysters, like bears, "fatten up" for the winter.
+Aside from the learning that Manny wears pajamas, I learned from Jim Turner that Oysters, like bears, “fatten up” for the winter.
 When the water gets cold, they go dormant (aka Hibernate) and so, the best time to get plump, full bellied oysters is, well, right about now!
+Winter.
+Frigid waters.

 What else did I learn, you may ask?
 OK.
 Well, though they open every single door for you at The El San Juan (our hotel), almost no one in P.R.
 EVER clears a dirty dish.
-So foreign a concept in the local hospitality that, in a humorous example, the bartender kept cursing, and shoo-ing away the birds that were landing on the empty plate at the pool bar, eating the crumbs that the departed guest had left behind, yet it never occurred to him that clearing away the dirty plate would solve the problem.
+So foreign a concept in the local hospitality that, in a humorous example, the at the pool bar, the bartender kept cursing, and shoo-ing away the birds that were landing on the plates full of crumbs, left behind by departed guests–yet it never occurred to him that simply clearing away the dirty plate would solve the problem and eliminate the birds.
 Ay caramba!

-And, unlike in my own restaurants, where, against what is "natural", we teach our staff to see a half a glass of water as "half empty" (FILL IT!), yet, in the Port of Rico, they wait until it is fully-empty.
+And, unlike in my own restaurants, where, against what is “natural”, we teach our staff to see a half a glass of water as “half empty” (FILL IT!), yet, in the Port of Rico, they wait until it is fully-empty.
 Completely.
 And the ice is melted.
-And, you flag someone down.
-Waving your arms aggressively, while making the universal sign for "I am in the desert and I am dying of thirst"
+And the sun has evaporated any remaining moisture.
+And, you flag someone down, by waving your arms aggressively, while making the universal chocking sign for “I am in the desert and I am dying of thirst.
+Help me.
+Help me.”

-In general, the service standard in the Caribbean'ish islands is a little different.
-I am still trying to decide if it is them; Slow, easygoing, relaxed, unattentive, casual... or us; Impatient, demanding, too stressed out.
-(I say "us" because I find myself often wishing my glass was filled and my table was cleared, but I try and go with it...while some "others" bitch, complain, and do that whole, annoying;
+In general, the service standard in the Caribbean’ish islands is a little different.
+I am still trying to decide if it is them; Slow, easygoing, relaxed or unattentive and overly casual… or us; Impatient, demanding, too stressed out.
+(I say “us” because although I find myself often wishing my glass was filled and my table was cleared, I try and go with the “Island thing” (“Relax ‘mon”) Yet, some “others” bitch, complain, and do that whole, annoying;

 Some more things learned while in Puerto Rico?